Sexting: advice for professionals Policies and procedures and what you need to do

 - what the law says

 - how the organisation will protect children from the risks

 These are clear steps for staff and volunteers to follow if they have concerns about or become aware of young people sharing explicit images or videos of themselves or others.

 They should cover how to report, review, assess and take action on sexting.

-Our guidance on sexting and specific guidance for schools can be useful for any organisation writing their policy and procedures:
+Our guidance on sexting and specific guidance for schools and police officers can be useful for any organisation writing their policy and procedures: